Kevinpgalligan/LOVETRIS/README.md

 trivial-gamekit package has manual installation steps, see: https://github.com/borodust/trivial-gamekit

 ### TODO
-* Make code thread-safe again.
+* Evolve parameters for brute force search, see how good it can get.
+* Springboard, use existing records as a runway.
 * Search tree stats: node depths, distribution of heuristic scores, average ply, number of nodes / space occupied.
 This can be used to inform what sorta search depth will be feasible.
-* Evolve parameters for brute force search, see how good it can get.
-* Springboard, use existing records as a runway.
 * MCTS (trade-off between reward & exploration).

 ### Usage